-The Management Boardis the body charged with managing the Group’s operations.
-In fiscal year 2021, it consisted of two persons.
+The Management Board is the body charged with managing the Group’s operations.
+In the fiscal year 2022, it consisted of 2 persons (namely Mr. Ralph Dommermuth and Mr. Martin Mildner).
+For initial appointments, a term of office of three years is considered.
+An assessment is made on a case-by-case basis as to which term of office within the legally permissible term of appointment appears appropriate.
+Beyond this, Management Board members are appointed for no longer than five years.
 The Management Board conducts operations in accordance with its legal and statutory obligations, as well as the rules of procedure adopted by the Supervisory Board, and the corresponding recommendations of the Code – unless deviations are declared pursuant to section 161 AktG.

 Decisions of fundamental importance require the approval of the Supervisory Board.
 The Management Board reports to the Supervisory Board in accordance with the statutory provisions of section 90 AktG and provides the Chairman of the Supervisory Board at least once a month with an oral overview – and at the request of the Chairman of the Supervisory Board also in writing – of the current status of relevant reporting items pursuant to section 90a AktG.
 The Chairman of the Supervisory Board is thus informed without delay by the Chairman or Speaker of the Management Board, or the Chief Financial Officer, about important events that are essential for assessing the Company’s situation and development, as well as for the management of the Company.
 Important items also include any substantial deviation from the budget or other forecasts of the Company.
 The Chairman or Speaker of the Management Board, or Chief Financial Officer, shall also inform the Chairman of the Supervisory Board, in advance where possible otherwise immediately thereafter, about all ad hoc announcements of the Company pursuant to Art.
 17 MAR.